luckydrq/dnspod-ddns2/README.md

 ####--domain_name

 Your domain name.
-If not explicitly specified, it will default to the first domain of your domain list returned. *However, it it recommended to be specified.*
+If not explicitly specified, it will default to the first domain of your domain list returned. *However, it is recommended to be specified.*

 ####--timeout